 Besides these cognitive functions of stories there are two other functions, namely, the emotional and social.
 The emotional function is about a nice rhythm in the text or an appealing illustration.
 The social function lets you identify yourself in the main character, or even just the opposite.
 Picture books are of great importance in the development of every child.

 Literacy for visual impaired children

 For PicturebooksPlus the language development of blind and visually impaired children is central.
 The method is a preparation for reading comprehension and preventing slipping or floating language.
 It supports and encourages interactive reading so that children can explore the rich world of illustrated story telling.

 Book set PicturebooksPlus

-As solution we provide the original picture book with a reading manual for the teacher, a 3D object that is related to the story and a tactile picture book with tactile drawings in colour and the story in braille and large black text.
+As solution we provide the original picture book with a reading manual for the teacher, a 3D object that is related to the story and a tactile picture book with tactile drawings in colour and the story in braille.
+Large-sized text is above the braille.

 The first edition of Picture Books Plus: ‘Killer Gorilla’, Tony Ross and Jeanne Willis

 1. cuddly gorilla, 2. tactile edition with braille en relief illustrations, 3. reading manual and 4. the original picture book.
 The set includes plush mother and baby mouse.

 For introduction the child feels one or more three dimensional objects.
 These objects are related to the story in the book and facilitate the connection between the tactile illustration and the scene depicted.